JupiterOne/graph-knowbe4/docs/jupiterone-io/jupiter-integration-knowbe4.md

-# Example
+# KnowBe4

 ## Overview

-JupiterOne provides a managed integration with Example Provider.
-The integration connects directly to Example Provider APIs to obtain account metadata and analyze resource relationships.
-Customers authorize access by creating an API token in their target Example Provider account and providing that credential to JupiterOne.
+JupiterOne provides a managed integration with KnowBe4.
+The integration connects directly to KnowBe4 APIs to obtain account metadata and analyze resource relationships.
+Customers authorize access by ... and providing that credential to JupiterOne.

 ## Integration Instance Configuration